bckelley/bckelley/README.md

 - 👋 Hi, I’m @bckelley
 - 📫 <a href="business@bradonckelley.me">business@bradonckelley.me</a>

+### 👷 Check out what I'm currently working on

+- [bckelley/desktop_automation](https://github.com/bckelley/desktop_automation) - Python script that watches ~/Downloads and moves files to appropriate directory based on extension and/or file size

 <!--
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...